stehrn/tradebook/SQL.md

 where  t.unit_ccy = fx.base_ccy
 and    fx.counter_ccy = 'EUR'
 ```
-In practice the rate would be loaded for given business date/time (i.e. add bi-temporal columns)
+In practice the rate would be loaded for given business date/time (i.e. add bi-temporal columns).

 In the proceeding examples for simplicity we dont apply fx conversion (and we get away with since all trades are in USD)

 # Sample queries